VapeOWave_Disposable_Vape_Bars_Slider

 Vape Battery mah Explain and how to choose mah on battery

-What Is Sub Ohm Vaping?
+What Is Sub-Ohm Vaping?

 Funny Pic on Watts Ohms and Resistance

-Amps
+2. Amps (Amperes)

 Ohms_Law_on_Vaping_Watts_Ohms_Battery_mah